What should I do with my child trust fund or junior ISA?

 Being able to buy your first home early in life is a great opportunity and not just financially.

-When you own your own home, you own an asset that can increase in value over time.
-You’d also have your own place to live that’s free from the restrictions of renting - for example, not all landlords allow pets, and you might want to make changes such as painting the walls or putting up shelves.
+When you own your home, you own an asset that can increase in value over time.
+You’ll also have your own place to live that’s free from the restrictions of renting.
+Great if you want to have a pet, or you want to put your own stamp on your home.

-Moving out of the family home can be costly.
+Moving out of the family home can be expensive, with many costs to consider.

-Even if you don’t think you want to buy a house anytime soon and you’re happy to rent for the time being, you’ll still need a fairly hefty amount to cover your tenancy deposit, any furniture you might need and a moving van to take the things you already have.
+What if you don't want to buy a house anytime soon and you’re happy to rent for the time being?
+You’ll still need a fairly hefty amount to cover your tenancy deposit, any furniture you might need and moving costs.

-By putting some or all of your child trust fund or junior ISA money away for now, you can give yourself some extra time to build up enough money to not only move out, but get comfortably settled in when you do.
+By putting some or all of your child trust fund or junior ISA money away for now, you can give yourself extra time to build up enough money.
+This will help you to not only move out, but also get comfortably settled in when you do.

-Whether you dream of opening a coffee shop, launching a new app or even just being self-employed, you’ll need some money to start you off and your child trust fund or junior ISA can help you get there.
-With 5.5 million people in the UK currently owning a small business and 4.3 million being self-employed, striking out on your own doesn’t have to be a pipe dream, but it is something you need to prepare financially for.
+You’ll need some money to start you off, and your child trust fund or junior ISA could help you get there.
+With 5.5 million people in the UK currently owning a small business and 4.39 million being self-employed, striking out on your own doesn’t have to be a pipe dream.
+But it is something you need to financially prepare for.

 Even if you don’t have a full plan in mind just yet, you can use the money from your child savings account to kickstart your business fund.
 That way, while you get your ideas together, you’ll have the money ready to go.